jtrupiano/i_dont_trust_your_code/4-release/1-versions.md

 # 1.2.3.a
 ## major.minor.patch.build

-!SLIDE
-# Major/Minor are kind of arbitrary for most RubyGem libraries
-## More important for major projects like rails

 !SLIDE bullets incremental
+# 1.0 means stable
+* It's an indication to the community that you deem the library ready for public use.
+* It defines an API that won't break without a good reason (and another major version bump)

+!SLIDE bullets incremental
-# Major version bumps
+# Patch version bumps
-* Break backwards-compatibility
-* Often include rewrite of large parts of the code
+* Introduce deprecation warnings
 * Introduce new functionality
+* Fix bugs or other documentation

 !SLIDE bullets incremental
 # Minor version bumps